derekdrysdale71/react-myreads/README.md

 ## Using the App
 * Books are sorted into three categories: Currently Reading, Want to Read, and Read
 * To change a book's category or remove a book from the list, click on the down arrow on the book cover
-* To add new books, click on the '+' button at the bottom of the page.
+* To add new books, click on the '+' button at the bottom of the page

 *Note: The backend API is limited to a fixed set of [search terms](#search-terms)